ElliotKillick/qvm-create-windows-qube/README.md

 #### Advisories

-Windows 7 and Windows Server 2008 R2 reached End of Life (EOL) on [January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
+Windows 7 and Windows Server 2008 R2 reached end of life (EOL) on [January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
 Updates for these OSs are still available with Extended Security Updates (ESUs) if paid for.
 Office 365 for these OSs will continue getting security updates at no additional cost until [January 2023](https://support.office.com/en-us/article/windows-7-end-of-support-and-office-78f20fab-b57b-44d7-8368-06a8493f3cb9).

 If RDP is to be enabled on a Windows 7 qube (not default) then make sure it is fully up-to-date because the latest Windows 7 ISO Microsoft offers is unfortunately still vulnerable to [BlueKeep](https://en.wikipedia.org/wiki/BlueKeep) and related DejaBlue vulnerabilities.